Changissnz/nu_merchant_principal/README.md

 surviving ideals, outlooks, and practices that have continued on, whether intactly or through "evolved" forms, that the body labeled a system now is associated with in the same vein as the body of the past that was under a similar labeling.
+Passivity is a factor that presents itself through many variables in systems growth.
+Honest attempts to understand alliance in the systematic sense must consider how passivity can "pull the strings" of the system that has supposedly gained strength through satisfaction of proposed system requirements.